mattyjsmith/CI-RS/README.md

 The [CI&RS](https://github.com/mattyjsmith/CI-RS/blob/main/CI%26RS.R) R script contains the code to estimate causal effects (i.e., risk difference and risk ratios) using information from the relative survival setting.

 #### exprates.Rds
-This data set contains the expected mortality rates from life tables that are stratified by age, sex, year, and another variable (cmb).
+The [exprates.Rds](https://github.com/mattyjsmith/CI-RS/blob/main/exprates.Rds) data set contains the expected mortality rates from life tables that are stratified by age, sex, year, and another variable (cmb).

 #### Functions.R
 This R script contains the necessary functions used within the "CI&RS" script: